 At the same time we have a Literacy Educator on staff who is tutoring the children as well as teaching the Moms in the project to read.
-As of this writing, we have over 40 Moms who are learning to read and write for the first time in their lives.
-This investment will change the world for them.
-They are so excited to be learning and can’t wait to write their names – for the first time ever.

 We recognize that for the families we serve, our original intervention with them is almost like Intensive Care.
 Imagine bringing a mother and her infant child in who only knows begging on the road and is sick and hopeless.
 The family is vulnerable to not making while at the same time the child is vulnerable to not surviving.
 This family needs an intensive amount of support.